Friday, February 21, 2025

 165z + QHD resolution + 16 inch

-What I personally like the most about the Lenovo Legion 5 Pro series (there are many with better GPUs and CPUs combos) is that all of them have a QHD resolution screen on a 16 inch display.
+What I personally like the most about the Lenovo Legion 5 Pro series (which comes in many configurations with different GPU and CPU combos) is that all models feature a QHD resolution screen on a 16-inch display.

-This makes gaming way more fun and interesting because you can actually test how different games look at QHD resolution ON A LAPTOP.
-For Call of Duty, higher resolutions and a bigger display won’t really make a difference in terms of your ability to do better in this game but the fact that this is a huge display implies a bigger laptop which means a much better cooling system to keep the GPU under safe temperatures.
+This makes gaming more enjoyable because you can actually test how different games look at QHD resolution on a laptop.
+For Call of Duty, higher resolutions and a bigger display won’t improve your performance, but having a larger laptop means a better cooling system, which helps keep the GPU at safe temperatures.

-For Warzone, yes you can play the game competitively at QHD resolution, the 130W here should get you framerates into the 80s.
-However, for Call of Duty Modern Warfare III, it isn’t going to be so pretty so it’s better to stick with 1080p resolution.
+For Warzone, yes, you can play competitively at QHD resolution, and the 130W GPU should get you framerates in the 80s.
+However, for Call of Duty: Modern Warfare III, the experience won’t be as smooth, so it’s better to stick with 1080p resolution.

 PROS CONS